openSUSE/news-o-o/_posts/2025/2025-01-13-LXQt-Wayland-support-is-now-here.md

 - Wayland

 ---

-With the release of [LXQt 2.1](https://lxqt-project.org/release/2024/11/05/release-lxqt-2-1-0/) we are pleased to announce the availability of Wayland Compatibility for LXQt, within Tumbleweed.
+With the release of [LXQt 2.1](https://lxqt-project.org/release/2024/11/05/release-lxqt-2-1-0/), we are pleased to announce the availability of [Wayland](https://wayland.freedesktop.org/) compatibility for LXQt within [Tumbleweed](https://get.opensuse.org/tumbleweed/).

 This support is to be considered experimental at this point, and for most users, is likely not ready for daily driving.

-LXQt, unlike many other desktop enviroments does not provide it's own Window Manager, and under X11 the openSUSE-LXQt team defaults to using [Openbox](https://openbox.org/) for it's Window Manager.
-This decision carries over from upstream to the new Wayland support, and the initial release of lxqt-wayland-sessions supports the following Wayland Compositors:
+LXQt, unlike many other desktop environments, does not provide its own Window Manager.
+Under X11, the openSUSE-LXQt team defaults to using [Openbox](https://openbox.org/) as its Window Manager.
+This decision carries over from upstream to the new Wayland support; the initial release of lxqt-wayland-sessions supports the following Wayland Compositors:

 - [Hyprland](https://hyprland.org)
 - [Kwin](https://invent.kde.org/plasma/kwin)